 the type of directory that was passed in.
 This is done through the AbsolutePath::isGroupDirectory

-and AbsolutePath::isStudentDirectory
+and AbsolutePath::isStudentDirectory method.

 Note: More information on how this is done can be found in the documentation

-package.
+for path package.
 This then allows parser to check for the validity of the given flags.

 As the implementation for editing students and groups is similar, for simplicity, I would be going through implementation of editing a group.

-The following methods of ModelManager
+The following methods of ModelManager, AbsolutePath and ChildOperation<Group> are used:

-- To check if the path leads to a student directory.Given below is an example usage scenario on how an existing user can edit the name of a group.
+ModelManager::rootChildOperation - To generate an operation class with logic specific to the current root.ModelManager::hasGroupWithId - To check if editing results in a duplicate.ChildOperation<Group>::editChild - To edit the group with the values extracted from parser.AbsolutePath::isGroupDirectory - To check if the path leads to a group directory.AbsolutePath::isStudentDirectory - To check if the path leads to a student directory.Given below is an example usage scenario on how an existing user can edit the name of a group.

 state should look something like this.

-Suppose the user is still in the root directory and wants to edit the id of group 1 from grp-001
+Suppose the user is still in the root directory and wants to edit the id of group 1 from grp-001 to grp-003, the

-user would execute the following command: edit ~/grp-001 -i grp-003
+user would execute the following command: edit ~/grp-001 -i grp-003.

 When parsing the command, from the path, the parser would be able to deduce that we are editing a group.
 It then checks the flags to ensure only required flags are present.

-The fields to be edited is then stored in an EditGroupDescriptor
+The fields to be edited is then stored in an EditGroupDescriptor instance.
+(For student it would be stored in

-an EditStudentDescriptor
+an EditStudentDescriptor)

-is called to ensure it does not result in a duplicate.
+If the id is being edited, ModelManager::hasGroupWithId is called to ensure it does not result in a duplicate.

-then makes a copy of the existing group while updating the values found in
+The ChildOperation<Group>::editChild then makes a copy of the existing group while updating the values found in

-the EditGroupDescriptor
+the EditGroupDescriptor.

-It then deletes the old key-value pair in root's Map<Id, group>
+It then deletes the old key-value pair in root's Map<Id, group> and adds the new key-value pair.

 This is illustrated by the following sequence diagram.
 It shows the general flow of the edit through editing a Group